Maradox/osmdroid-wiki/HowToMaven.md

 ##How to use osmdroid in your Gradle

+Drank the kool aid, huh?
 Adding osmdroid to a gradle project is just as easy as with maven
 ```
 compile 'org.osmdroid:osmdroid-android:4.3'
 ```